Hitler vs. Trump

 Trade unions were banned and replaced with the state-run German Labour Force.

 Trump and the Republicans would love to get rid of trade unions.
-The U.S. Right-to-Work laws are proof of that.
+The U.S. Right-to-Work laws and the continued attacks by Republicans on raising the federal minimum wage are proof of that.

 1933, Jul 14